Man steals truck by driving through glass doors of dealership

-BURLINGTON, N.J. --Police said a man went to extreme measures to steal a truck from a car dealership in South Jersey and he left an expensive mess behind.
+BURLINGTON, N.J. --Police said a man went to extreme measures to steal a truck from a car dealership in New Jersey and he left an expensive mess behind.

 Surveillance video captured a man driving a 2017 customized Chevy Silverado through the double-paned glass door of the Burlington Chevrolet dealership over the weekend.
 The truck had been in the service center of the dealership.